MinecraftForge/Documentation/docs/datagen/intro.md

 Data Providers
 --------------

 Data providers are the classes that actually define what data will be generated and provided.
-All data providers implement `IDataProvider`.
+All data providers implement `DataProvider`.
 Minecraft has abstract implementations for most assets and data, so modders need only to extend and override the specified method.

 The `GatherDataEvent` is fired on the mod event bus when the data generator is being created, and the `DataGenerator` can be obtained from the event.
 Create and register data providers using `DataGenerator#addProvider`.